Riverscapes/PBR/resources/Topics/01_Overview/parkinglot.md

 ---------------
 # BDA Parking Lot Example
 <a href="{{ site.baseurl }}/resources/pocket"><img src="{{ site.baseurl }}/assets/images/pics/PocketGuideBDA.png"></a>
-The above figure shows the ingredients, tools and instuctions as a recipe for a parking-lot version of the common post-line with willow wicker weave BDA (Figure 4.38 in [Chapter 4]({{ site.baseurl }}/manual/chap04)).
+The above figure shows the ingredients, tools and instructions as a recipe for a parking-lot version of the common post-line with willow wicker weave BDA (Figure 4.38 in [Chapter 4]({{ site.baseurl }}/manual/chap04)).

 <a href="{{ site.baseurl }}/manual/chap04"><img src="{{ site.baseurl }}/assets/images/pics/Postline.png"></a>